 Preheat your oven to 180c fan forced.
 Line a square baking tin, no larger than 20x20cm with baking paper.

-In a large mixing bowl combine the sorghum flour, quinoa flakes, roughly ground macadamia nuts, cinnamon and salt.
-Make a well in the centre and add the rice syrup and coconut oil and use a wooden spoon to mix well bringing to a wet and crumbly mixture (you can also use your hands to combine the dough mixture if you find this easier - you want the mix to hold together if you compress it between your fingers).
+In a large mixing bowl combine the sorghum flour, quinoa flakes, roughly ground macadamia nuts, cinnamon, salt and psyllium husks.
+Make a well in the centre and add the rice syrup and coconut oil and use a wooden spoon to mix well bringing to a wet and crumbly mixture (you can also use your hands to combine the dough mixture if you find this easier – you want the mix to hold together if you compress it between your fingers).

 Spoon 2/3rds of the mixture into your lined square baking dish and press down firmly.
 Place in the oven and bake for 15 minutes or until golden brown around the edges.